redhat-appstudio/docs.appstudio.io/README.md

 ## References for documentation team

-* We used AsciiDoc to document Stonesoup (https://docs.asciidoctor.org/asciidoc/latest/#about-asciidoc).
+* We used AsciiDoc to document App Studio (https://docs.asciidoctor.org/asciidoc/latest/#about-asciidoc).
 * We created this website using Antora (https://docs.antora.org/antora/latest/).
 We use Antora because it provides a search capability that we can customize.
 * We manage documentation in GitLab.
-They are in a repository (<https://gitlab.cee.redhat.com/red-hat-hybrid-application-cloud-build-services-documentation/Stonesoup-documentation>).
+They are in a repository (<https://gitlab.cee.redhat.com/red-hat-trusted-application-pipeline/red-hat-trusted-application-pipeline>).
 We use GitLab to manage publication - continuous integration settings in the repository automatically generate the web site when changes are merged and GitLab Pages is used to publish the website here <https://red-hat-stone-soup.pages.redhat.com/stonesoup-documentation/>.

 ### Required tools